8 Sights in Fujinomiya, Japan (with Map and Images)

 Show sight on map

 The Kiseki Museum is a museum located in Fujinomiya City, Shizuoka Prefecture, Japan.
-TV stones, konjac stones, fossils, and other stones from all over the world are on display.
+Stones from all over the world, including TV stones, konjac stones, and fossils, are on display.
 Opened in 1971.
-The official name is the Earth Stone Science Foundation Strange Stone Museum.
+The official name of the museum is the Earth Stone Science Foundation.

 Wikipedia: 奇石博物館 (JA)